maateen/vim-for-devops/README.md

 # Vim for Python3 and Go

-This is my minimal .vimrc file, I am using for day-to-day Python and Go programming.
+This is my minimal .vimrc file, I am using for day-to-day Python3 and Go programming.
 You can follow this at your own risk.

 # Usage